DezhengWang/Lift/README.md

-More datasets are available at https://github.com/decisionintelligence/CrossAD
+Due to space constraints, more datasets are available at https://github.com/decisionintelligence/CrossAD

 <h1> Community Support | Acknowledgements </h1>